Distribution Graph

 - Risks: The number of identified risks

-Suppose you would like to use the results from this analysis to compare against other scenarios or save these results for comparison later.
-In that case, you can send results to the Distribution Comparison report by clicking the 'Send to Comparison' button on the ribbon.
-You also can export the graph as an image or copy it to the clipboard.
+If you would like to use the results from this analysis to compare against other scenarios or save these results for comparison at a later time you can send results to the Distribution Comparison report by clicking the ‘Send to Comparison’ button on the ribbon.
+You also have the ability to export the graph as an image or copy it to the clipboard.

-More information on the 'Send to Comparison' function can be found in the 'Distribution Comparison' section.
+More information on the ‘Send to Comparison’ function can be found in section ‘Distribution Comparison’.

 Activity Tree

-In the activity tree, you pick the activity or WBS you want to see the results.
+In the activity tree you pick the Activity or WBS that you are interested in seeing the results for.
 The tree will have the same content and grouping as the tree in the schedule tab.
-In other words, the activity list will change when you change the view (Outline View/Group View), the layout, grouping, and/or filter in the Schedule tab.
+In other words, the activity list will change when you change the view (Outline View/Group View), the layout, grouping and/or filter in the Schedule tab.

-If you want to quickly filter it down further, click the Filter Icon.
+If you want to quickly filter it down further, you can click on the Filter Icon.

-This gives you some textboxes in the ID and description columns to type in what you're searching for.
-As default, the filter will try to find rows that start with the text you're typing.
-For other options, such as finding rows containing text, you can click on the "Aa" symbol.
+This gives you some textboxes in the id and description columns where you can type in what you’re searching for.
+As default the filter will try to find rows that start with the text you’re typing.
+For other options, such as finding rows containing a text you can click on the “Aa” symbol.

 Target

-If you want to know the probability of a particular value (e.g., a date in the Finish Date graph), you can select the "Set Target" check box and a value.
-When done, you will see the target displayed in the graph and the Information table.
+If you want to know the probability of a certain value (eg a date in the Finish Date graph) you can select the “Set Target” check box and select a value.
+When this is done you will see the target displayed in the graph and in the Information table.

 Lock X-Axis